If you’ve ever returned from a trip only to immediately get sick, you’re not alone.

 Given the role that all of these components play in your body’s immune response, it’s no wonder that these disruption to the digestive system impacts your travel immunity.

 #3.
 A Disrupted Circadian Rhythm Disturbs Essential Bodily Functions

 Another reason you're so much more likely to get sick when traveling is disrupted sleep.

-With travel usually comes jet lag, insomnia, and travel fatigue; all factors that can disrupt the circadian rhythm.
 Add the fatigue from reduced oxygen levels and jet lag which can reduce your immune response even more, and it’s not just your reaction times that become sluggish.